ballerina-guides/integration-samples/newsapi_headlines-to-email/Readme.md

-# Fetch BBC top headlines and send as email to recipient.
+# Fetch BBC Top Headlines and Send as Email to Recipient.

 ## Use case
-This integration helps to send email with BBC top headlines.
+This sample sends an email with BBC's top headlines to a designated email address.

 ## Pre-requisites
 * News API Account

 ### Setup News API Configurations
 1. Visit [News API](https://newsapi.org/register) and create a News API Account.
-2. Create a account in News API and obtain the API Key.
+2. Create an account in News API and obtain the API Key.

 ## Configuration
 Create a file called `Config.toml` at the root of the project.